VatsalPrajapti/ML-NetworkIntrusionDetection/README.md

 ## Running the Notebooks
+Open Jupyter Notebooks in your project directory.
+Make sure you run following command "pip install -r requirements.txt" in the top cell before running your code.
+Change csv file path

-Open the Jupyter Notebooks in the following order to view the implementation and results:
+Run the files in the following order and view the implementation and results:
 1. RandomForest_ML.ipynb
 2. SVM_ML.ipynb
 3. J48_ML.ipynb

-## Results

 ## Contributing